fikunmi-ap/solana-improvement-documents/LRUCache.md

 three blocks and contention and returns the recommended priority or (high priority fee) for the upcoming block.

-The gadget looks at the previous data, current contentionand based on the trends makes recommendations.
+The gadget looks at the previous data and based on the trends makes recommendations.
 The exact mathematical relation is TBD but a rough idea is that:

-- if the fee paid is increasing block-on-block, and contention is high, recommend a higher fee than the previous block,
+- if the fee paid is increasing block-on-block, recommend a higher fee than the previous block,
 - if the fee paid is reducing, and contetntion is  recommend a lower fee,
 - if the fee paid is neither increasing nor decreasing, recommend the average of the last three blocks.

+Given that transaction arrival rate can be closely modelled by a Poisson's distribution, it's likely that an exponential controller will be the best choice but a linear controller will be the first.

 ## Alternatives Considered